RahulRawat95/RScannerView/README.md

 Introduction
 ============

-Android library projects that provides easy to use and extensible Barcode Scanner view based on Firebase Vision Barcode and Fotoapparat alongwith overlay that looks like WhatsApp scanner.
+Android library projects that provides easy to use and extensible Barcode Scanner view based on Firebase Vision Barcode and Fotoapparat.

 Screenshots
 ===========